 Day 3: Taste the Coffee of the Jungle, Visit Llactapata, and See Machu Picchu from Afar.

-You’ll continue your adventure along a section of the original Inca Trail, trekking through dense jungle.
-You’ll visit a local family’s farm to taste Peruvian coffee and hike up to the Llactapata site, where you’ll get a distant view of Machu Picchu.
-After lunch, you’ll walk to Aguas Calientes, the town at the base of Machu Picchu.
+You will continue your adventure by walking along a section of the original Inca Trail, entering the dense jungle.
+You will visit a local family’s farm to taste Peruvian coffee, and climb up to the archaeological site of Llactapata, an ancient Inca citadel and control center, to see Machu Picchu in the distance.
+After lunch, you will hike down to Aguas Calientes, the town of Machu Picchu.

 Day 4: Explore the Wonder of the World, Machu Picchu.